nsclass/rust-svg-converter/README.md

 # Docker Deployment

 ## Build an Image
+The following command will build a docker image.
 ```
 $ docker build -t [image-name:version] .
 ```

 ## Run the Image
+You can run an application in a docker with the following command.
 ```
 $ docker run -d --rm --name=[name] -p 8080:8080 [image-name]
 ```